 Smaller companies tend to be dynamic, adaptable, and keen to develop their presence in fast-growing industries.
 Innovations such as the internet have enabled smaller companies to level the playing field with larger rivals creating opportunities to expand and attract new customers.
 We therefore believe their long-term growth prospects are compelling.

-Some will blossom into the giants of tomorrow, but some will struggle or fail altogether.
-Unlike larger companies such as Tesco or Vodafone, which might have dozens of analysts poring over their accounts, smaller companies tend to be under researched.
+Some will blossom into the giants of tomorrow, but some will struggle or fail altogether so they are higher risk.
+Unlike larger companies such as Tesco or Vodafone, which might have dozens of analysts poring over their accounts, smaller companies tend to be under-researched.
 They might only have one or two analysts covering them which creates opportunities for eagle-eyed fund managers to spot hidden gems.

 Please remember past performance is not a guide to future returns.
 Where no data is shown, figures are not available.
 This information is provided to help you choose your own investments, remember they can fall as well as rise in value so you may not get back the original amount invested.

-Share prices of smaller companies have experienced varying fortunes over the past decade.
+Looking back over the longer term, share prices of smaller companies have experienced varying fortunes over the past decade.
 During the 2008 financial crisis, smaller companies fell further than their larger counterparts but went on to outperform during the subsequent recovery.
-Over the long term, we would expect smaller companies to outperform their larger counterparts but with a higher level of volatility.
+Over the long term, we would expect smaller companies to outperform their larger counterparts but with a higher level of volatility and risk.

 Source for performance figures: Financial Express